Stephanie Kwolek: Applications of Kevlar

 Kwolek was not much involved in developing practical applications of Kevlar.
 Once senior DuPont managers were informed of the discovery, "they immediately assigned a whole group to work on different aspects", she said.
 Still, Kwolek continued research on Kevlar derivatives.
 She did not profit from DuPont's products, as she signed over the Kevlar patent to the company.

 Kevlar is used in more than 200 applications, including tennis rackets, skis, parachute lines, boats, airplanes, ropes, cables, and bullet-proof vests.
 It has been used for car tires, fire fighter boots, hockey sticks, cut-resistant gloves and armored cars.
 It has also been used for protective building materials like bomb-proof materials, hurricane safe rooms, and bridge reinforcements.
 During the week of Kwolek's death, the one millionth bullet-resistant vest made with Kevlar was sold.
 Kevlar is also used to build cell phone cases; Motorola's Droid RAZR has a Kevlar unibody.

-Kevlar has gone on to save lives as a lightweight body armor for police and the military; to convey messages across the ocean as a protector of undersea optical-fiber cable; to suspend bridges with super-strong ropes; and to be used in countless more applications from protective clothing for athletes and scientists to canoes, drumheads, and frying pans.
+Kevlar is used as a lightweight body armor for police and the military.
+It also protects undersea optical-fiber cables, aids in bridge suspension, and is used in protective layers in canoes, drumheads, and frying pans.